babel/babel-loader/README.md

 `babel` so that tooling can ensure that it using exactly the same `@babel/core` instance as the loader itself.

+This same callback can be provided under the `overrides` key in the loader options.
+You may also pass `overrides` a file name which exports this callback.

 ### Example

 ```js